Better than a franchise? Yes! Complete the form below and download your FREE copy today!

 Would starting your business be easier if you had extra working capital?
 Do you want to avoid the bureaucracy involved in first-time loan applications?
 You should start researching alternative investment methods for new small business opportunities.
 Everything from traditional Small Business Loans, grants, angel investors, and even crowdfunding campaigns will not only give you a chance to try out your sales pitch, but presenting your entrepreneurial opportunity to potential investors will give you a good idea of how appealing your idea is, and what you may need to modify to appeal to your target audience.
 The best thing you can do is listen to your clients to figure out what they really need, and then start formulating possible solutions.

 One of the biggest pitfalls in starting up new entrepreneurial ventures is staying the course when something is not working right.
 Analyze the information you have available – are your prices competitive?
-Is there direct competition form another business in your area?
+Is there direct competition from another business in your area?
 Can you get your supplies cheaper from another source?
 Is your marketing reaching as many people as possible?
 When you look at all the information, devise a plan to change things and monitor the situation to see if it improves.
-It is much easier to try out different things early on in the life of your small business, than failing in the same way over and over because you did not change things to remedy any shortcomings.
+It is much easier to try out different things early on in the life of your small business than failing in the same way over and over because you did not change things to remedy any shortcomings.

 Play To Your Strengths